Top 50 Most Popular Irish Movies

 Average

-The film stars Daniel Day-Lewis as Gerry Conlon, one of the Guildford Four, and Emma Thompson as his lawyer, Gareth Peirce.
-The film tells the story of Conlon's wrongful conviction and the years he spent in prison, as well as the struggle of his family to clear his name and expose the truth about the case.
+The film features Daniel Day-Lewis as Gerry Conlon, one of the falsely accused, and Emma Thompson as his determined lawyer, Gareth Peirce.
+It powerfully depicts Conlon’s ordeal, his years spent in prison, and his family’s tireless fight to uncover the truth and clear his name.

 5